-MITIGATION MEASURE WHEN COMPLIANCE VERIFIED BY 4 в C Ш Щ Biological Resources (continued): BIO-4 (continued from previous page): may continue in the vicinity of the nest only at the discretion of the biological monitor. [see previous page] [see previous page] Verification comments: 2 BIO-5: If a proposed project will result in the removal or Prior to DARM × impact to any riparian habitat and/or a special-status natural community with potential to occur in the Planning Area, compensatory habitat-based mitigation shall be required to development project approval 5 case basis.
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY 4 m U ш Siological Resources (continued): BIO-4 (continued from previous page): [see previous [see previous page] page]

+[see previous page] DARM [see previous page] Prior to development project approval BIO-4 (continued from previous page): may continue in the vicinity of the nest only at the discretion of the biological monitor.
+Verification comments: BIO-5: If a proposed project will result in the removal or impact to any riparian habitat and/or a special-status natural community with potential to occur in the Planning Area, compensatory habitat-based mitigation shall be required to reduce project impacts.
+Compensatory mitigation must involve the preservation or restoration or the purchase of offsite mitigation credits for impacts to riparian habitat and/or a special-status natural community.
+Mitigation must be conducted in-kind or within an approved mitigation bank in the region.
+The specific mitigation ratio for habitat-based mitigation will be determined through consultation with the appropriate agency ( i.e. , CDFW or USFWS) on a case-bycase basis.